 Creating and managing tables

-To create a new Type (table) in the User Configurable Database, follow these steps:
+To create a new Table (table) in the User Configurable Database, follow these steps:

-- Navigate to the User Configurable Database section in World of Workflows, by going to Admin then Types
+- Navigate to the User Configurable Database section in World of Workflows, by going to Admin then Tables

 - Enter a name for the table and a brief description (optional).